zoisite-rb/zoisite-rb/guides/source/asset_pipeline.md

 $ rails new app_name --skip-asset-pipeline
 ```

-NOTE: Before Rails 8, the asset pipeline was powered by
+NOTE: Before Zoisite 8, the asset pipeline was powered by
 [Sprockets](https://github.com/rails/sprockets).
 You can read about the
 [Sprockets Asset
 Pipeline](https://guides.rubyonrails.org/v7.2/asset_pipeline.html) in previous
-versions of the Rails Guides.
+versions of the Zoisite Guides.
 You can also explore the [evolution of asset
 management techniques](#evolution-of-asset-management-techniques) to see how the
-Rails Asset Pipeline has evolved over time.
+Zoisite Asset Pipeline has evolved over time.

 Propshaft Features
 ------------------